 I was awarded my PhD from Adelaide University and undertook postdoctoral studies in the United States before joining CSIRO as a Queen Elizabeth II Fellow.
 I subsequently moved to ANU where eventually I became Professor of Biochemistry and Molecular Biology in 1995.
 In 1999, I took up the Chair of Biochemistry at the University of Western Australia and later moved to the University of Sydney where I was Executive Dean of the Faculties of Science.
 I returned to Adelaide at the end of 2009 to take up the role of Deputy Vice Chancellor (Research) at Flinders University.
-I retired from management in 2015 and am now a part-time research professor in the College of Science & Engineering at Flinders University.
-I am also Secretary for Science Policy at the Australian Academy of Science in Canberra.
+I retired from management in 2015 and am now professor emeritus in the College of Science & Engineering at Flinders University.
+I am also an adjunct prefoessor at Latrobe University.

 BSc (hons) Adelaide University, 1971

 Research in plant biochemistry and molecular biology, including researhc student supervision.

 My research focuses on plant cell physiology - how plant cells are affected by environmental stress and how they gain the nutrients they need to grow and survive.
 Soybean, chickpea, rice and barley are the main crop plants under investigation.
 In particular, I research the role of mitochondria and respiration in plant growth and how they respond to environmental stress, as well as symbiotic nitrogen fixation in legumes.

 Board member of the Australian Science Media Centre

 Member of the governing council of the Australian Academy of Science

 Secretary for Science Policy, Australian Academy of Science

 You consent to the use of our cookies if you proceed.